Lǎo Rén Chá 老人茶 – Old Man’s Tea

 [1] The art of brewing tea with skill.
 Informally known as lǎo rén chá 老人茶 (old man tea) in Taiwan.

-[2] Your host’s chá xí principles strongly revolve around the use of utensils spontaneously found in or gifted by Nature, each conveying their own unique history and raw beauty through their color, texture, and shape.
+[3] Raphaël’s chá xí principles strongly revolve around the use of utensils spontaneously found in or gifted by Nature, each conveying their own unique history and raw beauty through their color, texture, and shape.
 They give birth to an organic, intimate, and humble sharing that allows tea to freely express the universality of its languages.

 [4] Wú wǒ 無我 gatherings (translated as “selfless”, based on the central Buddhist concept of anattā, with wú 無 expressing void/absolute emptiness and wǒ 無 referring to mine/self/being) are special social events where tea drinkers bring their own tea and set, and share tea in a circle.
 Each participant brews the tea leaves she/he has brought into several cups reflecting the number of individuals present.
 If four cups are used, three will be served to the three people sited on your left, with the last cup being kept for yourself.
 You will also be served an equal amount of cups from the people sited on your right.
 When the tea has been drunk, additional infusions can be performed as needed.
 Depending on the number of people, more circles can be formed.
 This type of tea sharing typically follow a set of specific principles and rules, which are detailed through this article.

-[4] Fair cups are commonly made of glass, which allows to observe the color of the tea liquor.
+[5] Fair cups are commonly made of glass, which allows one to observe the color of the tea liquor.
 Two main decanting techniques are used (each influencing the characteristics of the brew that is served), with the first one being the most popular: decanting and serving individually each infusion, or decanting two or three infusions into the pitcher then serve.
 The chá hǎi is a utensil Raphaël is particularly fond of, as it slows down and make one’s practice more mindful.

-[5] Aroma cups are used as follows.
-The tea is first poured into the aroma cup and covered with the tasting cup (put upside down).
-Both cups are then held with the hands and quickly flipped over.
-The aroma cup (now on top) is lifted to release the tea liquor into the tasting cup.
+[6] Aroma cups are used as follows.
+The tea is first poured into the aroma cup (ōu bēi mù lín 毆杯沐淋, “bathing the scent cup”) and covered with the tasting cup (put upside down).
+Both cups are then held with the hands (lóngfèng chéng xiáng 龍鳳呈祥, “the dragon and phoenix in auspicious union”) and quickly flipped over (lǐyú fānshēn 鯉魚翻身, “the carp turns over”).
+The aroma cup (now on top) is lifted to release the tea liquor into the tasting cup (jìng fèng xiāng míng 敬奉香茗, “respectfully receive the fragrant tea”).
 The gentle fragrance of the tea, clinging to the surface of the now empty aroma cup, can now be enjoyed.
-Note that when such cups are used, the tea is therefore never drunk from them directly.
-Additionally, they are always made of porcelain, which better highlights the fragrant notes of the tea.
-Your host only use them on rare occasions, when tasting a brand-new tea or conducting side-by-side comparisons.
+After the appreciation stage, guests are to drink the tea directly from the tasting cup, usually in three sips per the etiquette: the first one to appreciate the flavor of the tea, the second one to enjoy most of its body, the third and last one to enjoy its aftertaste.
+Note that aroma cups are always made of porcelain, which better highlights the fragrant notes of the tea.
+Raphaël only uses them on rare occasions, specifically when tasting a brand-new tea or conducting side-by-side comparisons.

 You cannot copy content of this page